Facebook Pixel Code

 California Car Accident Statistics

 Statistical data must guide our efforts to keep our roads safe.
 These numbers identify trends and locate problem areas.
 As San Diego car accident lawyers, we see first hand the devastation and hurt that can result for auto accidents on our streets.
 We understand that for all Californians, and those driving its roads, it’s wise to understand accident trends or at least be aware of locations that may be more dangerous than others.
+If you need to file a California car accident claim, understanding state trends helps you appreciate your legal options.
 To help better represent this data we've created interactive maps and charts on the most recent statistics we were able to find on California motor vehicle accidents.
 Hover your cursor over these figures to get more details.
+Fatal Collisions in California 2017 (Top 10 Counties) We highlight the 10 California counties with the most number of fatal vehicle accidents in 2017.
+Los Angeles County leads by far with 658 deadly crashes within that year.
+Share this Image On Your Site

 Fatal Collisions in California 2017 (Top 10 Counties)